declare-lab/MELD/README.md

 # Raw data

-Raw data can be obtained by downloading each XXX.tar.gz file
+Please visit - http://bit.ly/MELD-raw to download the raw data.
+Data are stored in .mp4 format and can be found in XXX.tar.gz files.

 # Description of the .csv files